Fanlingpao: Sui and Tang dynasties

 Fanlingpao worn during the Tang dynasty was categorized as Hufu.
-Hufu was very popular in the Tang dynasty during the Kaiyuan and Tianbao era during the reign of Emperor Xuanzong.
+It was very popular in the Tang dynasty during the Kaiyuan and Tianbao era during the reign of Emperor Xuanzong.
 During the Tang dynasty, hufu was influenced by foreign cultures which came from the Silk road; most likely from the Persian, Sassanian Persian, Iranian Sogdian, and the Turkic people.From the 7th to the 8th century, the kuapao and fanlingpao-like robes were popular; it was especially popular during the Wuzetian period (684 –704 AD).
 The fanlingpao of the preceding dynasties were further developed in the Tang dynasty; such that it could be transformed into the yuanlingpao by buttoning up three buttons on the collar.
 It overlaps and closed to the right side, which follows the traditional Han Chinese system.
 While adopting certain elements from foreign dress (e.g. Sogdian and Turk lapel robes), the Chinese however maintain their traditional way of closing their fanglingpao on the right side.
 The kuapao was also worn by women, who would wear it to cross-dress as men.
 It could be used as a jacket and was thrown over the shoulders like a cloak, which made women looked more masculine.
 It was worn with stripped trousers and leather waist-belt with leather strip attached to the belt.